AndersDeath/diary2/000-current.md

 So, Today I got a day off.
 I don't feel good.
 I'm a bit under the weather.
 I did not so much.
 I refactored readme project which is is cool.
 It's another example how I misestimate things.
 I do it every time.
 Hoverer it might be a problem with my focus.
 I don't know exactly how to understand it.
 But if we talk about other things I made a lot of them.

 # 10 February - Friday - Yerevan - 134 day of immigration

+Today I had a full day of meeting, which was hard.